joosthere/aml_kaggle/README.md

 	|-- Predictions.ipynb (deprecated)
 ```

 For the sake of file size the Keras model files are not included in this repository.
+Please do note that the image folders are empty!
+Meaning that the train and test images are not present in this repository.
+This is, again, because of file sizes.
+However, the images are not large themselves, but they are with over 30.000 images in total.

 ## Notebooks